In this article:

-Vegetable oils are typically extracted from the seeds, grains, or nuts of different plants, but in some cases, they may be derived from the flesh of fruit as well.
+Vegetable oils are typically extracted from the seeds, grains, or nuts of different plants, but in some cases, they may be derived from the flesh of the fruit.

-Coconut oil is itself a vegetable oil, but it is perhaps one of the most unhealthy ones.
+Coconut oil is itself a vegetable oil, but it is perhaps one of the unhealthiest ones.
 You can also use the following less damaging options in its place:

 - Sunflower oil

 - Peanut oil